Chicago race riot of 1919: Coroner's inquest

-A map of the riot-affected areas on the South Side of Chicago, with the Union Stock Yards visible.
+A map of the riot-affected areas on the South Side of Chicago, with the large Union Stock Yards visible, and the then 29th Street beach at lower center-right.
 North is to the right.

 Early reports detailed injuries to police officers and a Chicago fireman.
 One African-American policeman, John Simpson, was killed during the riot by persons unknown.
 The conduct of the white police force was criticized during and after the riots.
 State's Attorney Maclay Hoyne accused the police of arresting African-American rioters, while refusing to arrest white rioters.
 Hoyne began bringing the cases involving only African Americans to the sitting grand jury to be charged, causing the jurors to walk out.
 "What the ------ is the matter with the state's attorney?
 Hasn’t he got any white cases to present?" a juror complained.
 The jury then deferred hearing evidence of all cases against African Americans until whites were also charged.
 Similarly a judge lectured police: "I want to explain to you officers that these colored people could not have been rioting among themselves.
 Bring me some white prisoners."
 Roaming gangs of Bridgeport whites, mostly Irish, perpetrated much of the violence.
 Although the local newspapers carried accounts of African Americans setting fires, "later the office of State Fire Marshal Gamber proved conclusively that the fires were not caused by Blacks, but by whites."
 The New York Times coverage of the riot clearly conveyed that whites were responsible for coordinated large-scale arson against black areas and for numerous mob attacks.
 With early police failures to arrest whites (other than for Williams's death), most deaths were not prosecuted, and only two white Chicagoans were ultimately convicted of murder.
 The one man prosecuted for Williams's death was acquitted.